-This booklet explains which cases are eligible to be sealed and how to seal them.
+This booklet explains which cases are eligible to be sealed and how to seal them, and has been updated to reflect new sealing laws in New York State.
 It also explains who is eligible for a Certificate of Relief from Disabilities or a Certificate of Good Conduct and how to apply for them.
 These certificates can improve your chances of getting a job or housing.

 The Problem of RAP Sheet Errors: An Analysis By the Legal Action Center

 In what is believed to be the most detailed and up-to-date analysis of the different types of errors that exist in New York State’s criminal justice records, the Legal Action Center closely examined 3499 RAP sheets from its clients, looking at records from 2008 to 2011 and determined that at least 30% of these records contained at least one error, with some containing as many as ten or more.

 Moving Forward with a Criminal Record in New York State (2016)

 This webinar series can help New Yorkers with criminal records overcome barriers to jobs and housing.
 It is designed for people who have been through the criminal justice system as well as their service providers.
 The series contains four webinars, ranging from 13 to17 minutes each.
 Topics are “Criminal Records,” “Employment,” “Housing,” and “Evidence of Rehabilitation.”

 Your Rights, Your Future: Preparing for Reentry (2010)

 This 29 minute-long video helps people leaving prison get the skills and knowledge they will need to find jobs and prepare for the challenges of re-entry.